Checho3388/graphql-complexity/README.md

 ```

 ## Estimators
+In order to get the complexity of a query, an estimator needs to be defined.
+The main responsibility of
+the estimator is to give each node an integer value representing its complexity and (optionally) a
+multiplier that reflects the complexity in relation to the depth of the query.

+There are two built-in estimators, plus the capability to create any new estimator by
+implementing the `ComplexityEstimator` interface.

 ### Estimate fields complexity based on constants for complexity and multiplier

-Assigns a complexity value to each field and multiplies it by the depth of the query.
+This estimator assigns a **constant** complexity value to each field and multiplies
+it by another **constant** which is propagated along the depth of the query.

 ```python
 from graphql_complexity.estimators import SimpleEstimator